OlivierLD/node.pi/README.md

 ## Sample scripts for nodejs on the Raspberry PI
 This project is gathering scripts based on several `nodejs` modules: [`serialport`](https://www.npmjs.com/package/serialport), [`onoff`](https://www.npmjs.com/package/onoff) and [`i2c-bus`](https://www.npmjs.com/package/i2c-bus)

+_Note_ : Demos are using the [`websocket`](https://www.npmjs.com/package/websocket) module, installed as well during the `npm install` mentioned below.
+This is only for the demos to work, this  module is not mandatory for the interaction with the sensors and other devices.

 This goal is to provide a JavaScript access to sensors, PCBs and other devices hooked up on a Raspberry PI, like the code of [this project](https://github.com/OlivierLD/raspberry-pi4j-samples/) is doing for Java and other JVM-aware languages.